Irrigation is the application of sufficient water to the soil to support the crop the requirements.

 - Surface irrigation method

 - Sprinkler irrigation method

 Here the water is applied to the field with the help of gravitational force.
 Around 85% of irrigation in the world is given by surface irrigation methods.

 Drip irrigation method

 Here water is provided as small droplets to the soil at frequent intervals with the help of emitters.
 It reduces water losses, minimizes weed formation, and increases productivity.

-In sprinkler irrigation method water is applied over the field under pressure in the form of a spray.
+In the sprinkler irrigation method, water is applied over the field under pressure in the form of a spray.

 - Furrow irrigation